michalbachowski/bash-progress-indicator/README.md

 (see [`test_spinner.sh`](tests/test_spinner.sh) to see a real example)

 * `<path-where-to-put-logs-and-status-information>` the path will be created if missing.
 Additional subdirectories named after current date (YMD) and time (HIS) will be created as well.
+Defaults to `~/process-indicator-logs`.
 * `<task-id>` can contain spaces, but be aware that the spaces will be then present in the log file names and it will be impossible to reference such task as a dependency
 * `<path-to-executable`> must be an existing file that current user can execute.
 No additional args are allowed.
 * `<optional-space-separated-list-of-IDs-of-required-tasks>` a string containing space-separated list of task IDs that need to succeede before the task is executed. \
 These _parent_ tasks must be specified before can be referenced in the dependencies!

+You can set `PI_DEBUG=1` to enable some debugging output.

 # Requirements